 Distance selling means you are, quite literally, selling at a distance.
 Rather than selling in-person, such as in a shop, sales could be made online, or through catalogues.

 In the EU, there are processes which help distance sellers deal with VAT when they sell directly to consumers in other EU countries.
-EU distance selling rules allow them to charge VAT at the other country’s rate, without registering for VAT there.
+These rules allow them to charge VAT at the other country’s rate, without registering for VAT there.

-If you’re a UK-based business which sells to EU customers, then you have two choices.
+If you’re a GB-based business which sells to EU customers, then you have two choices.

 Move some of your stock to somewhere in the EU